technology-toolbox/website/content/blog/jjameson/2010/03/23/forms-based-authentication-in-moss-2007-the-easy-way.md

 ```

 Notice that the default role provider is set to
-`AspNetWindowsTokenRoleProvider,` because this is required when accessing the
+`AspNetWindowsTokenRoleProvider`, because this is required when accessing the
 site via the intranet URL using Windows Authentication.
 Also note that the
 collection of role providers is not cleared, but rather the default
 `AspNetSqlRoleProvider` is explicitly removed instead.
 In other words, we want